Gwinnett County, Georgia: Geography

 The Elisha Winn House served as Gwinnett County's first courthouse.

-The Gwinnett Historic Courthouse is on National Register of Historic Places and is now used as a museum, for seasonal art exhibits, as an events venue, and for the Gwinnett Historical Society and Gwinnett Veterans Memorial Museum.
+The Gwinnett Historic Courthouse is on the National Register of Historic Places and is now used for seasonal art exhibits, as an events venue, and for the Gwinnett Historical Society and Gwinnett Veterans Memorial Museum.

 According to the U.S. Census Bureau, the county has a total area of 437 sqmi, of which 430 sqmi is land and 6.4 sqmi (1.5%) is water.
 The county is located in the upper Piedmont region of the state.

 It is located along the Eastern Continental Divide.
 A portion of the county to the northwest is a part of the Chattahoochee River National Recreation Area chain.

 Allocation of water from the regional reservoir, Lake Lanier, at the extreme north of the county, has been subject to the Tri-state water dispute.

 The southern and central portions of Gwinnett County are located in the Upper Ocmulgee River sub-basin of the Altamaha River basin.
 Most of the county's northern edge, from south of Peachtree Corners to north of Buford, is located in the Upper Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The county's eastern edge, north and south of Dacula, is located in the Upper Oconee River sub-basin of the same Altamaha River basin.